MKGitHub/JSONX/README.md

 What’s New?
 ------
 * Version 1.1.0 improves performance as well as minor refactorings (Swift 3.0.1/3.1/3.2).
-* Version 1.2.0 adds support for Swift 4.0.0 and Xcode 9.
+* Version 1.2.0 adds support for Swift 4 and Xcode 9.
+* Version 1.2.1 adds support for Swift 4 and Xcode 9.

 Requirements
 ------
-* Swift Version 4.0.0
+* Swift Version 4
 * Xcode 9
 * macOS 10.12 and later
 * iOS 10.0 and later